abhinavomer/GOLA-hotel_management_system/README.md

 - Restaurant Management: Allows users to make reservations at Foodie Cloud Restaurants.
 - Data Modifications: Provides functionality to modify data related to hotels and restaurants.
 - Credit Information: Displays credits, terms and conditions, and head office contacts.

 ## Installation
 1. Clone this repository to your local machine.
 2. Make sure you have Python installed.
+3. First Run database create.py with your local sql username and password.
-3. Run the main program by executing python home.py.
+4. Then run the main program by executing python home.py.

 ## Usage
 1. Upon running the program, follow the on-screen instructions to navigate through the system.
 2. Choose between logging in or signing up to access the functionalities.
 3. Explore the different options available, such as booking hotels, making restaurant reservations, or modifying data.
 4. Enjoy using the Gola Hotel Management System!

 ## Contributors
 - Abhinav Omer - Project Lead & Developer
 - Nabhjeet Katiyar - Developer